Brain Health Awareness Header

 BRAIN HEALTH AWARENESS AT BIRMINGHAM UMC

-The Congregational Care Team, which is a lay-led ministry, offers monthly support group gatherings and fundraising efforts for those living with dementia in its various forms, their caregivers, and educates all in brain health prevention.
+The Congregational Care Team, which is a lay-led ministry, offers monthly support group gatherings and fundraising efforts for those living with dementia in its various forms, their caregivers, and educates all in brain health.

 WHAT IS BRAIN HEALTH AWARENESS?